Adelaide Hall: 1931–1932: World concert tour

 In 1931, Hall embarked on a world concert tour that visited two continents (America and Europe).
 The tour was estimated to have performed to more than one million people.
 During the tour, she appeared four times at New York's Palace Theatre.
 She was accompanied on stage by two pianists who played white grand pianos.
-It was during this tour that Hall discovered and employed the blind pianist Art Tatum, whom she brought back to New York with her at the end of the tour.
+It was during this tour that Hall encountered and employed the blind pianist Art Tatum, whom she brought to New York with her at the end of the tour.
 In August 1932, Hall recorded "Strange as It Seems", "I'll Never Be the Same", "This Time It's Love" and "You Gave Me Everything but Love" using Art Tatum as one of her pianists on the recordings.
-A review from 25 January 1932 of her show at the Riverside Theatre, Milwaukee in The Milwaukee Sentinel wrote of Hall's performance:
+In a review of her show at the Riverside Theatre, Milwaukee, on 25 January 1932 The Milwaukee Sentinel stated:

 Adelaide Hall, attractive young colored singer, dominates a vaudeville of staggering proportions.
 Miss Hall has the sort of "blues" voice that gets you and she has a fine dramatic sense.
 Her interpretation of "River Stay Away From My Door," is strikingly good.
 And her gowns are lovely.